zhunus1/Compound-Solutions/README.md

 My solution proposes simple technique by preprocessing the input text data reading it from the txt file, lowercasing and tokenizing it, after deleting the stop words and finally removing special characters.
 Then the same algorithm for preprocessing I applied to my terms.

 Then I calculated the vectors for each word in input text as for term words.
 Finally made a similiarity score by using standart cosine similiarity function.

+If you do not understand the short decription of the code structure never mind.
+[Here]() I attach my link to the video where I explain the code and algorihm itself.